 Some accounts grow faster than others depending on the niche, but as long as you’re active on the platform, you will see results in a few months’ time.

 If you found this post on Pinterest marketing helpful, you will love my Pinterest marketing guide.
-It has 100 pages full of so much more information on how I took my Pinterest account from 0-7 million monthly viewers in just over a year.
+It has 100 pages full of so much more information on how I took my Pinterest account from 0-10+ million monthly viewers in just under 2 years.